paaragon/NgxTable/README.md

 ## Features

-- Show data: this component shows an array of objects in a table.
+- **Show data**: this component shows an array of objects in a table.
-- Custom headers: you can specify custom headers names.
+- **Custom headers**: you can specify custom headers names.
-- Order event: this component fires an order event everytime user click on a table header.
+- **Order event**: this component fires an order event everytime user click on a table header.
-- Filter event [WIP]
+- **Filter event**: this component shows a filter row.
+Everytime you write in those headers an event is fired with filter informacion.
+[WIP]
-- Create event [WIP]
+- **Create event**: this component shows a create row.
+Users can fill it an then press "Create".
+An event will be fired with creation info.
+[WIP]
-- Delete event [WIP]
+- **Delete event**: this component shows a delete column per each row. when user click on it, an event will be fired with the delete info.
+[WIP]
-- Edit event [WIP]
+- **Edit event**: each cell can be clicked to edit them.
+After edition, an edit button can be clicked and an event will be fired with the edition info.
+[WIP]
-- Pagination [WIP]
+- **Pagination**: you can specify the elements per page and a paginator component will be shown at the bottom of the table.
+When each button in the paginator is clicked, an event with the pagination info will be fired.
+[WIP]

 ## Usage